strohne/abpublics/data/readme.md

-Gathered data is saved in subffolders, ready for analysis
+Gathered data is saved in subfolders, ready for analysis.